CIFASIS/qss-solver/src/usr/README.md

 # qss-solver-user-libs
 QSS Solver C user libraries.

 C libraries that contains helper functions used in MicroModelica packages.
-The Makefile included in this repo compiles the source files and generates the static library in the lib folder of the qss-solver.
+The Makefile included compiles the source files and generates the static library in the lib folder of the qss-solver.
 To compile a new user library, follow these steps: